Tevanlee/we-connect-vue/README.md

 # WeConnect App - Assessment

-Please find below the instructions and requirement to run and test the application
+Please find below the instructions and requirements to run and test the application

 - Frontend: Vue 3 app using Vite